ucb-rit/savio-training-slurm-2020/slurm.md

  2) Start and monitor jobs on allocated resources
  3) Manage the queue of pending jobs

+We've recently updated our documentation to give more details about Slurm and how to troubleshoot your jobs.
+Please [start here](https://docs-research-it.berkeley.edu/services/high-performance-computing/user-guide/running-your-jobs/)

 # Submitting jobs: accounts and partitions